1. What is The Scholastic Art & Writing Awards

 5. What are the prizes of the Scholastic Art and Writing Awards?

-Students are eligible for many awards, exhibitions, publications, and scholarships.
-Regional Awards include Gold Key, Silver Key, Honorable Mention, American Visions Nominee, and American Voices Nominee Awards.
-Gold Key entries of Regional Awards are considered for the National Awards, including Gold Medal, Silver Medal with Distinction, Silver Medal, and scholarship awards.
-Award-winning students will also earn the chance to be featured in the exhibition and publication each year.
-Students are also eligible for cash awards, academic scholarships that can be up to $10,000, and tuition-based scholarships that can cover anywhere from a portion to the entirety of tuition costs!
+- Award-winning students will also have the chance to be featured in the exhibition and publication each year.
+Students are also eligible for cash awards, academic scholarships of up to $10,000, and tuition-based scholarships that can cover anywhere from a portion to the entirety of tuition costs!

 If you’re looking for an opportunity to showcase your unique talents and skills, the Scholastic Art & Writing Awards is a great place to start.
 With its long history of recognizing excellence in the visual and writing arts, you can be sure that your work will be judged fairly and evaluated by experts in the field.
 You’ll gain valuable experience while showing off your skills to the world.
 It’s an opportunity not to be missed!